open/close all folders

 - Hypocritical Humor: In the ending, he lectures everyone on the dangers of depending too much on material goods...and immediately flies off while squawking about how much he loves money.

-- Jive Turkey: Bonus points for actually being a bird."DREAMBERT, MY MAN!"
+- Jive Turkey: Rather comically for an ancient magical being, he speaks in humorously exaggerated street slang; he especially likes to people "dawg".
+Bonus points for actually being a bird."DREAMBERT, MY MAN!"

 - Kansai Regional Accent: His true manner of speech in the original version.
 Translated as Totally Radical.

 - Dreambert is a "dawg" friend of his.

 - Eldream is also one.
 Or rather, "ELDAWG!"